The short answer to this question is, yes.

 - Alternatively, if at least 50% of the fund’s assets relate to resident members, then a non-resident member can still make a contribution during the year without impacting the complying status.

 If you have an SMSF and you are planning on being outside of Australia for more than 2 years, then you should get specific advice as to how to deal with your self-managed fund, to avoid it potentially becoming non-complying.

 We can help you establish or change your SMSF, and help you make sure your SMSF remains compliant and consistent with your overall estate planning strategy.
-Call us on 1300 654 590 and we’d be glad to help.
+Call us on 1300 654 590 or email us and we’d be glad to help.

 You may also be interested in our post about essential things to do if your super fund only has one member.